Web Content Display

 Ambient Lake Monitoring Locations

-ISU samples approximately 160 lakes on 5-year rotating basin schedule.
+ISB samples approximately 160 lakes on 5-year rotating basin schedule.
 Lake stations are located statewide.

 • Monitoring is performed monthly during the summer (May through September).